adamkahle-isa/adamkahle-isa/README.md

 My name is Adam Kahle, I am an MS Business Analytics candidate at Miami University.
 I have a deep interest in using data science to solve business and consumer problems.

+I would love to start a conversation: kahlear@miamioh.edu

 Languages: Python, R, SQL, Spark, PowerBI(DAX), Excel(Solver), databricks